 - Bake for 20 minutes.

-Though these Zucchini Muffins do taste best when fresh, they keep well covered in the fridge for up to a few days.
-If you have just taken them out of the fridge, I’d recommend warming them up in an oven toaster if you have one.
+Though these muffins do taste best when fresh, they keep well covered in the fridge for up to a few days.
+If you have just taken them out of the fridge, I'd recommend warming them up in an oven toaster if you have one.

-- you can substitute the ground walnuts with ground almonds
+- You can replace the ground walnuts with ground almonds.

-- for a nut-free version: substitute the ground walnuts with ground sunflower seeds and use a nut-free plant-based milk
+- For a nut-free version: replace the ground walnuts with ground sunflower seeds and use a nut-free plant-based milk.

-- the chocolate chips can be omitted or substituted with chocolate chunks
+- The chocolate chips can be omitted or replaced with chocolate chunks.

 - Carrot Muffins